stoneskin/stoneskin.github.io/SummerCamp_Python_Minecraft/Session1.1.md

 * A different way to play Minecraft
 * Let Python do the boring tasks for you
 * Change the Minecraft world by put or clear blocks
-* Find the location resource undergroud
+* Find the location resource underground
 * Build small game in the Minecraft

 ### 2. Setup Minecraft Client and Server